-Depending on the distance offshore of the wind farm, an offshore substation might also be required in addition to the onshore transmission components such as substations and terrestrial transmission lines (Error!
-Reference source not found.).
+Depending on the distance offshore of the wind farm, an offshore substation might also be required in addition to the onshore transmission components such as substations and terrestrial transmission lines.

-Offshore wind farms have a high energy output per square meter (m^2) and can be built up quickly at gigawatt-scale, so they are a valuable option to provide electricity to densely populated coastal areas in a cost-effective manner.
-Developments in turbine technologies as well as in foundations, installation, access, operation, and system integration have made possible the move into deeper waters and farther from shore, and thus to exploit sites with greater energy potential.
-Over the last 5-10 years, offshore wind has reached maturity, making it the most advanced technology among offshore renewables48.
+Offshore wind farms have a high energy output per m2 and can be built up quickly at gigawatt-scale; so, they are increasingly viewed as a preferred option to provide electricity to densely populated coastal areas in a cost-effective manner.
+Developments in turbine technologies as well as in foundations, installation, access, operation, system integration and, more recently, floating platform technology have made possible the move into deeper waters and farther from shore.
+This allows selection of sites with greater energy potential and reduced viewshed impacts.
+Over the last 5-10 years, offshore wind has reached maturity, making it the most advanced technology among offshore renewables.68 The advent of hydrogen production from floating windfarms may usher in a new era in which hydrogen produced by wind generated electrolysers becomes the most important, cost effective and most environmentally and socially acceptable replacement for fossil fuel energy and the achievement of GHG reduction targets.